makersacademy/rps-challenge/README.md

 ----

 1. Run either `rackup` or `ruby app.rb` in the terminal while in the main directory to start the server.
-2. Type [localhost:9292] or [localhost:4567] into their browser to bring up the homepage (depending on which method the user executed to start the server).
+2. Type [localhost:9292](localhost:9292) or [localhost:4567](localhost:4567) into your browser to bring up the homepage (depending on which method the user executed to start the server).
 3. Type in your name into the field and click 'Play' to start playing.
 4. Make your move by slecting either 'Rock', 'Paper' or 'Scissors' from the drop-down menu and click 'Submit'.
 5. See the results of your move choice!